-Julie is a senior leader who has lent her experience in marketing and communications to a broad range of organisations spanning the for-profit, not-for-profit and Government sectors.
+Julie is a senior leader who has lent her experience in marketing and communications to a broad range of organisations spanning human services, consulting, public transport, the arts, and tourism and entertainment.

-Currently, Julie is the Chief Experience Officer with Queensland's largest disability provider, CPL - Choice, Passion, Life, where her portfolio encompasses a broad range of functional areas, including fundraising, marketing, property and CPL's project management office.
+Currently, Julie is the Chief Experience Officer with Queensland's largest disability provider, CPL - Choice, Passion, Life, where her portfolio encompasses a broad range of functional areas including fundraising, marketing and property.